wlu-mstr/spark-phoenix-dynamic/README.md

-# spark-phoenix-dynamic
-enable dynamic upsert to phoenix in Spark
+# Enable dynamic columns in spark-phoenix

 ## Phoenix dynamic feature
 Given a table created with primary keys as well as some fixed common columns, we want to add dynamic columns in Spark.